The Economic Commission Approves Self-Sufficiency Policies and Plans in Key Economic Sectors

 Background image

-Today, July 4, 2025, in the city of Khankendi, Azerbaijan, Mullah Abdul Ghani Baradar Akhund, Deputy PM for Economic Affairs, met with the PM of Kazakhstan.
+Today, on September 01, 2025, Mullah Abdul Ghani Baradar Akhund, Deputy PM for Economic Affairs, inaugurated the construction works of the Spin Zar Commercial Township in Takhar. . .

 BACK TO NEWS